This is a review in the series ‘Members of Missions Interlink’, Missions Interlink being ‘the Australian network for global mission’.

 - Find out more about how the charity says it uses donations.

-1. A search on the ACNC Register of charities gives a charity with that name (OMS).
+- A search on the ACNC Register of charities gives a charity with that name (Barnabas).

-2. Does OMS use street collectors?
+- Does Barnabas use street collectors?
 There is no mention of them on the website.

 3. The “web address begins with ‘https’ and there is a closed padlock symbol next to the web address in the address bar”, so the website is secure [the ACNC article above].

-4. The Australian Business Register (linked from OMS’s ACNC Register record), says that the charity is not entitled to receive tax deductible gifts.
+4. The Australian Business Register (linked from Barnabas’ ACNC Register record), says that the charity is not entitled to receive tax deductible gifts.
 But it is a ‘legitimate’ charity’.

-5. The audited account of how donations are used is the Financial Report 2017 on the ACNC Register.
-Do you provide or give things to, receive things from, or have oversight of, or review, of OMS[vii]?
-Perhaps you intend to donate or are one of the people who gave $401K [Financial Report 2017].
-If so, can you ring OMS’s office and request that they prepare financial statements that answer the question or questions you have about the charity?
+The audited account of how donations are used is the Financial Report 2018 on the ACNC Register.
+Do you provide or give things to, receive things from, or have oversight of, or review, of Barnabas[vii]?
+Perhaps you intend to donate or are one of the people who gave $5.49 million (excluding bequests) [Financial Report 2018].
+Do you depend on a regulator to ensure that you are provided with suitable financial statements (called general purpose financial statements)?
+In other words, can you ring Barnabas’ office and request that they prepare financial statements that answer the question or questions you have about the charity?
 Highly unlikely.
 Yet the directors, with the agreement of the auditor, say you can:

 So, the financial statements have not been drawn up to suit you.
 Why, then, would you rely on them?